exakat/exakat/docs/Commands.rst

 * `-R` is not compulsory : you may omit it, then, provide PHP files in the `projects/<name>/code` folder by the mean you want.
 * Default VCS used is git.
 * `-D` removes any previous project before doing the init.
+* Archives (zip, tar.gz, tar.bz, 7z, rar, etc.) depends on external tools to unpack them.
+They depends on PHP to reach the file, locally or remotely.

 Examples
 ########